All Episodes

 You don't hear people calling him John.

-You hear it, it basically Well, there's an old adage.
+Well, there's an old adage.

 And this is part of the phenomenon.

-Now there's another aspect of this.
+Now, there's another aspect to this.

 I can hardly wait for some political operative on the other side of the aisle to call her Sarah.

-Yes, yes, and it's it's the same way.
+And it's the same way.

 Wonderful.

-That's a very salient point there, Josh, because I don't know how many times, filling in for rush, I've spoken about the crisis in the Republican Party, the idea that we're battling for the heart and soul of the country, but also there's this great fight for the soul of the GOP.
+That's a very salient point there, Josh, because I don't know how many times filling in for Rush I've spoken about the crisis in the Republican Party, the idea that we're battling for the heart and soul of the country, but also there's this great fight for the soul of the GOP.

 Well, if you want to be Democrats, adopt their policies.

-Uh she is disproving that.
+She is disproving that.

-Bobby Gendal is disproving that.
+Bobby Jindal is disproving that.

-And you know, moving away from that has demoralized the people that actually win elections.
+And, you know, moving away from that has demoralized the people that actually win elections.

-So that's a great great point in Clarkston, Michigan, which is definitely in play.
+So that's a great, great point in Clarkston, Michigan, which is definitely in play.

-Uh Margaret High, you're on the Rush Limbaugh program.
+Margaret, hi, you're on the Rush Limbaugh program.

 Hi, Mr. Lewis.